brenoportella/fix_42_skillissues/README.md

 ```bash
 chmod u+x Obsidian-<Version>.AppImage
 ```
-Change the "<Version>" to your actual version (is like the file's name).
+Change the "&lt;Version&gt;" to your actual version (is like the file's name).
 Now you can run it.

 - In the terminal use this command:
 ```bash